 Have a Growth Mindset

 One other way to work on building a growth mindset is with writing.
 It is so fun to share with students work from previous grades, and most of the time, we keep samples in our kids scholastic records.
 Why not use them to show your students how they have grown as readers and writers.

 Analyze Your Students’ Strengths and Weaknesses

 In working with struggling readers, I have learned that using the Think Aloud Strategy with mentor texts to model demonstrates to them the thinking that authors use as they write AND the language often used in our reading assessments.
 In my classroom, I post a word wall of literacy terms, and as I use the words in lessons and explain the process with real texts, I refer to the word on my word wall, use foldables or anchor charts to explain how we…infer, summarize, justify, etc., and I use the words in question stems as we discuss what we read frequently so that the students automatically recognize and know the processes.

-With the kids, I began with an anchor chart to explain how QAR works.
-The students used a QAR foldable for their interactive notebooks and recorded the important traits for each question type followed by sorting sample questions and question creation.
-It’s important that once a strategy has been introduced and practiced that it’s followed up in subsequent lessons.
+With the kids, I begin with an anchor chart to explain how QAR works.
+The students use a QAR foldable for their interactive notebooks and record the important traits for each question type followed by sorting sample questions and question creation.
+It’s important that once a strategy has been introduced and practiced to follow up in subsequent lessons.
 Here is a preview of this part of my Test Prep Toolkit.
 If you’d like to see what else is included in this yearly bundle, click [HERE].

 In addition to Think Aloud and QAR, teaching students to recognize text structures helps them in content areas, in independent nonfiction reading, and in testing.
 By teaching text structures, students are able to categorize information according to its importance.
 Using graphic organizers or foldables with a variety of nonfiction texts helps students see the differences between informational text, process writing, advertisements, and such.
 We want our kids to apply this information to independent reading, so using a variety of texts in your guided reading block is crucial to reading growth.

 Finally, I highly recommend using Close Reading strategies with your students too.
 Many of the kids I’ve taught have been considered “word callers”.
-I believe Close Reading helps address this issues because kids are forced to be engaged with the text as they read.
-If they are stopping and jotting during reading, marking the text with multiple reads, and using this information in extended responses, they reach a high level of understanding
+I believe close reading helps address this issue.
+Kids are engaged with the text as they read.
+If they are stop and jot during reading, mark the text with multiple reads, and use this information in extended responses, they reach a higher level of understanding

 Connect Reading and Writing

 I know I said five tips, but I just have to close with this one.
-Now, go and have a great weekend.
-The sun is out here in Virginia, and that’s what I plan to do.
+I highly recommend using games and keeping it all fun.
+Kids love group activities and teamwork.